robmasocco/AOS-TAG/ideas.md

 # CHAR DEVICE DRIVER

-**Remember to set the *owner* member to _THIS\_MODULE_!**

-Compute a fair exceeding estimate of the buffer size in *init_module*, using 80 chars lines * 32 levels * how many max instances the module is started with.

-Return *-ENOMEM* or similar on *open* if allocation fails or memory is insufficient.

-Write stuff on lines, separating data with tabs.

-Compute the size of the file as you produce it with subsequent calls to _snprintf_.

-Operations marked as *nops* should return some kind of *errno* value to indicate that they're not implemented.
+This module includes a character device driver that allows every user to check the current state of the service.
+A device file, */dev/aos_tag_status*, can be accessed and read entirely to end up with a text file that sums up the service's status.
+Suggested programs for this are:

+- *cat*
+- *less -f*

+Each line of the status device file describes a level of an active instance, with the following format:
+**KEY    CREATOR EUID    LEVEL    WAITING THREADS** Only active, i.e. opened by at least one thread, instances are described in this file.

 ## OPEN

 Takes a snapshot of the state of the AOS-TAG service and saves it in text form in a buffer, which acts as the file.
 Such buffer is allocated with *vmalloc* instead of *kmalloc*, to avoid putting too much strain on the buddy allocators requesting many contiguous pages if the device file is opened many times.
+The buffer is then linked to the session accessing the *private_data* member of the *struct_file*.
+The snapshot is taken by scanning the instances array and accessing only active instances.
+To do so, the senders rw_sem is acquired as reader, as explained in the Synchronization section.
 Returns 0 if all was done successfully and the "file" is ready, or -1 and *errno* is set to indicate the cause of the error.

-Keep in mind that all data that forms the status of the system is at most 32 bits-long, so many unsigned ints and type casts should suffice.

-- Allocate a *line buffer* (80 chars) in the stack.
-- Allocate a 32-entries unsigned int array in the stack, for readers presence counters.
-- Allocate two unsigned ints, for the key and the creator EUID.
-- *vzalloc* a *file buffer* which will hold the file's contents, size: *max_instances* * *32 (levels)* * *80 (chars)*.
-- Allocate a _char *_ in the stack that for now points to the base of the aforementioned buffer.
-- For each entry in the instance struct array:
-    - Trylock senders rw_sem as reader, *continue* if it fails (means that the instance is unavailable: it is being removed or created).
-    - If the instance struct pointer is not *NULL*:
-        - Get the key, the creator EUID and (atomically) the current epoch receivers presence counters (in another *for* loop).
-            Keep in mind that this is just a snapshot: we make the best effort we can at reading what is currently happening in the system, among all the possible race conditions that can occur, but that are don't cares for us since in the moment we got to read the status of that level, that was the epoch it was in.
-Thus, we just atomically read values without grabbing any lock.
-        - **STORE FENCE**
-        - Release senders rw_sem as reader.
-        - For each of the 32 levels:
-            - *memset* the line buffer to 0.
-            - *scnprintf* status information in the line buffer: "TAG-key TAG-creator TAG-level Waiting-threads", writing at most 80 chars.
-Get the number of bytes written, it'll be useful in a moment.
-            - *memcpy* the contents of the line buffer in the file buffer.
-Add a newline character at the end.
-            - Advance the pointer accordingly.
-    - Else: release senders's rw_sem as reader.
-- Set the *private_data* member of the current *struct file* to the file buffer base.
-- Set all other required data, like *f_pos* and stuff.
-Is file size necessary?
-- Return.

-Again, be sure to release all locks and memory areas on any *if-else* sequence and exit.

 ## CLOSE

-- *vfree* the buffer.
-- Set *private_data* to *NULL*.
-- Return 0.
-Nothing can go wrong.
+Free all structures and text buffers.

 ## READ

-*copy_to_user* stuff from the file buffer, with size checks, return values, EOF setting, f_pos advancing and stuff.
+*copy_to_user* stuff from the file buffer, with size checks, return values, EOF setting, loff advancing and stuff.

-## LSEEK

-Reset *f_pos* as requested (if possible).

-## WRITE

-Nop.

-## IOCTL

-Nop.

-## Any other op that might be required to make this work

-Nop.

-# DEVICE FILE(s)

-A char device driver is required for these, maybe more than one or some minor-based behaviour.

-## STATUS
-As requested, line-by-line status report.
-Located in /dev.
-Named */dev/aos_tag*.

-## I/O (?)

-A generic userland thread becomes a writer/reader through these device files.
-What about *IPC_PRIVATE*?
-Which routines would need to be called?
-Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
-Could be a nice addition.
-Might require an extension of the original driver using the minor number.
-Might be *ioctl*-based.

 # SYNCHRONIZATION